danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 possibilities presented to artists in the past (a very special brush) that for whatever reason have been insufficiently explored.
 Paradoxically taking on the role of the old hat at the same time.
 FM certainly is like that.
 Additive synthesis as well.
-These two examples can easily be thought through a purely technical perspective.
-Since both FM and additive synthesis offer an apparant abundance in the parameter space it becomes a problem of organsing efforts to explore them in powerful ways.
+These two examples can easily be thought of through a purely technical perspective.
+Since both FM and additive synthesis offer an apparant abundance in the parameter space it becomes a problem of organsing efforts to explore them in powerful (abstracted) ways.
 We are left to our own devices here.
 We are not posing a threat to anyone noodling around inside of our belly buttons engaging with this work.
-On the other hand sampling isn't comparatively  as underplored from a technicall perspective.
+On the other hand sampling isn't comparatively  as underexplored from a technical perspective.
 Might could be that there could be a case to make about how sampling could be underexplored from a referential and social perspective.
 This is largely due to how frought with legal concerns sampling became.
 There was, I think, a panic that spread quickly.
-A scrambling then ensued to safeguard intellectual property belong to large corporations.
+A scrambling then ensued to safeguard intellectual property belonging to large corporations.

 Oooh here's a great source:
 https://www.youtube.com/watch?v=R8t08zWBKyg

-Hard finding a good one where someone is actually working with the machine: https://www.youtube.com/watch?v=S-DhUoI-vCY
+Hard finding a good one where someone is actually working with the machine:
+https://www.youtube.com/watch?v=S-DhUoI-vCY

 CURSÉD SAMPLER: